TL;DR

 The task

 You’re holding your phone, ring light on, B-roll edited and ready, and you’re about to record the talking-head portion of a TikTok about cutting your AI subscription stack.
-You know the first 1 second of the final video is what decides — TikTok’s auto-skip data shows about 35-40% of viewers swipe within that window, and another 25% by second 3.
+You know the first 3 seconds of the final video decide everything: as of mid-2026, about 71% of viewers make the stay-or-scroll call inside that window.
+Videos that hold 70-85% of viewers through those 3 seconds earn roughly 2.2x more total views than videos that fall below 60%, and the rough floor for the algorithm to push a video at all sits near 65-70% 3-second retention.
 Your last 8 TikToks averaged 28% 3-second retention; the data screams the issue is the hook, not the body.
 You want 6 hook + first-cut combinations to record against the same B-roll, tagged by pattern family so you can A/B which pattern actually stops the scroll in your niche.

 Where AI helps — and where it does not

-AI knows hook pattern families — counter-intuitive, stake, number, admission, open-loop, mid-action — and can produce variants that fit TikTok’s specific 1-second cognitive load (visual cue + 4-7 words of text + verbal opener landing simultaneously).
-It can also avoid the patterns that have become invisible on TikTok in 2026: “wait until you see this,” “POV:”, “tell me you don’t [X] without telling me,” “this is your sign.”
+AI knows hook pattern families — counter-intuitive, stake, number, admission, open-loop, mid-action — and can produce variants that fit TikTok’s specific cognitive load in the opening seconds (visual cue + 4-7 words of text + verbal opener landing together).
+It can also avoid the openers that have gone invisible on TikTok by mid-2026: “wait until you see this,” “POV:,” “tell me you don’t [X] without telling me,” “this is your sign,” “have you ever wondered,” and creator-first greetings like “hey guys, welcome back” (which test at the bottom of every hook ranking — generic, slow, and about the creator instead of the viewer).

 What AI cannot do: know which pattern is fatigued in your specific niche.
 The same counter-intuitive opener that works on finance TikTok dies on beauty TikTok.
 Pull the 3-second retention numbers from your last 20 videos, identify the weakest performing hook style, and tell the model to rotate away from it.
 AI also cannot judge whether your hook over-promises against your actual video — if 3-second retention is high but 15-second retention crashes, your hook lied and viewers left.

 A specific failure mode: AI gravitates to verbal hooks alone and leaves the on-screen text and first B-roll cut as afterthoughts.
-On TikTok, all three signals must land in the first 1 second — captions-off viewers (about 50%) need the on-screen text to do the work, and the B-roll is what stops the thumb mid-swipe.
+On TikTok all three signals must land in the first 3 seconds — and because roughly 80% of social-video views happen with sound off, the on-screen text and B-roll have to carry the hook standalone.
+The B-roll is what stops the thumb mid-swipe; the text is what the muted majority actually reads.

 What to feed the AI